 Artificial Intelligence and Technology-Enhanced Care Collaboration Centre (AiTECCC)

-Artificial Intelligence and Technology-Enhanced Emergency Care Collaboration Centre (AiTECCC), a networking initiative led by our UBC’s Digital Emergency Medicine Unit.
+Artificial Intelligence and Technology-Enhanced Care Collaboration Centre (AiTECCC), a networking initiative led by our UBC’s Digital Emergency Medicine Unit.
 AiTECCC is a collaborative platform that brings together health system leaders, clinicians, industry leaders in AI and digital technologies, researchers, patients and caregivers, community members, policy partners, organizations and private sector innovators, bridging health system-level priorities, technology implementation, interdisciplinary research/evaluation, and community engagement.
 We have been working closely with partners from health authorities, community organizations, private sector and clinical teams to:

 - Support policy makers on evidence-information policy translation and implementation science to scale AI in Health